 Software & Control

 The Raspberry Pi executes an MPC controller at a rate of 200Hz, and generates current commands which it then sends to the ODrive through the UART port and a custom binary protocol.
 The ODrive runs a custom firmware that decodes the commands and sends motor position information as a response.
-The IMU is connected through the SPI port on the Raspberry.
+The IMU connects through the SPI port on the Raspberry.
 The Raspberry gets both gyroscope and accelerometer values and performs simple fusion using a complementary filter.

-The robot control software is written in C++ using the MPC framework of the dlib library.
+The robot control software is in C++ using the MPC framework of the dlib library.
 The state-space equations are derived from this Matlab tutorial website, which presents a very detailed overview of the inverted pendulum modeling and the transfer function derivation.
 The parameters for the robot model and the MPC controller have been experimentally determined, and for that reason some of the parameters may in fact be inaccurate.

 In retrospect, MPC took quite some time to get right.
 I had to spend quite a bit of time to ensure that the robot transfer functions and controller parameters are correct, and during that course there were several non-obvious decisions that I had to make.
 As a matter of fact, for quite some time a reference PID controller managed to balance the robot better than MPC!
 However, after much effort the robustness of the MPC approach was evident.
-A conspicuous behavior of MPC, for instance, was on handling disturbances, where the MPC robot would return to setpoint without any overshoot, even on major disturbances.
+A conspicuous behavior of MPC, for instance, was on handling disturbances: there, the MPC robot would return to setpoint without any overshoot, even on major disturbances.

 The control software for the inverted pendulum robot will be available as an open source project on Github in the near future.